VijetaPuthran/Web-scraping-challenge/README.md

 ![mission_to_mars](Mission_to_Mars/mission_to_mars.jpg)

 The assignment involves building a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-Thetask includes the following steps:
+The task includes the following steps:

 ## Step 1 - Scraping